aripalo/vegas-credentials/README.md

 AWS_PROFILE=frank@concerts ts-node src/index.ts
 ```

+> _By default, the SDK checks the `AWS_PROFILE` environment variable to determine which profile to use.
+If the `AWS_PROFILE` variable is not set in your environment, the SDK uses the credentials for the `[default]` profile.
+To use one of the alternate profiles, set or change the value of the `AWS_PROFILE` environment variable.
+For example, given the configuration file shown, to use the credentials from the work account, set the `AWS_PROFILE` environment variable to work-account (as appropriate for your operating system)._

 ### Role Chaining

 This tool also supports role chaining - **given that the specific AWS tool your using supports it** - which means assuming an initial role and then using it to assume another role.
 An example with 3 different AWS accounts would look like: